ltb-project/openldap-deb/README.md

 For Debian 9:
 * in `debian/control` file, delete any reference to libsodium in Depends and Build-depends lines
 * in `debian/openldap-ltb-contrib-overlays.install`, delete the line `usr/local/openldap/libexec/openldap/pw-argon2.*`

+Optionally, update the 3dparty directory with new release of other tools (slapd-cli)

 Regenerate the package thanks to the usual procedure